What is a construction manager?

 Step 4: Seek certification

-While not always required, professional certification can enhance your credentials and job prospects.
-Consider getting a certification from recognized organizations like the Construction Management Association of America (CMAA) or the American Institute of Constructors (AIC).
-These certifications showcase your competence, commitment, and professionalism in construction management.
+It’s not a must, but getting certified can help a lot.
+Look into certifications from groups like the Construction Management Association of America (CMAA) or the American Institute of Constructors (AIC).
+These prove you know your stuff.

 How much do construction managers make?